bayesiancook/coevol/readme.md

 : Runs all tests registered to `cmake`, ie, all tests from the `test/` folder.

 `make dot`
 : Displays a graph representation of the graphical model of the last application that invoked `getDot` (requires `graphviz` and `evince`).
-You can run `make test` and then`make dot` to get an idea of what this does.
+You can run `_build/PoissonGamma` and then`make dot` to get an idea of what this does.

 ### Code quality ###